 Reasons why this strategy posted such high returns

 What explains the higher returns of stocks which are selling below their NVAC?
-The researchers find 3 factors that cause this strategy to outperform the market.
+The researchers found 3 reasons the strategy outperformed the market.

 1. Riskiness of stocks